It's Rush Limbaugh, and this is the Excellence in Broadcasting Network.

 He's trying to pass himself off as JFK in the sense it's time to pass a torch to a new generation.

-But the Democrats invoking our guy here.
+But one of the Democrats invoking our guy here.

-Uh and and he uh reacts to Obama and Reagan.
+And he reacts to Obama and Reagan.

 Ronald Reagan attempted to limit the size of government, but his greatest legislative success was in cutting tax rates and changing how his party and much of the country viewed taxes.

-Second, Reagan was a sharp critic of Nixon and Kissinger's detente policy.
+Second, Reagan was a sharp critic of Nixon and Kissinger's détente policy.

-That's exact the so brilliantly put, Pete.
+That's exactly so brilliantly put, Pete.

 That's exactly how you would say the Democrats' foreign policy is it's based on the fact we're declining, that we should decline, that we should no longer be the world's superpower, and we need competent Democrats and liberals to manage that decline.